Mjustus26/mjustus26.github.io/README.md

-## Welcome to my GitHub Pages
+                        > Shoot for the moon; even if you miss you'll land among the stars Anonymous

-A little about me: I am a **Computer Science major** (3.6 GPA) currently attending Southern New Hampshire University, with 9 months of practical work experience and exciting projects in progress.
+A little about me: I am a **Computer Science major** (3.6 GPA) currently attending Southern New Hampshire University, with exciting projects in progress.

 Some relavant coursework includes:
 - Software development lifecycle/ agile development